-Teletherapy is the delivery of early intervention services using distance technology, typically computers, when the therapist or early intervention specialist and child and caregiver are not in the same physical location.
-Service providers include speech-language pathologists, occupational therapists, physical therapists, service coordinators and early intervention specialists.
+Teletherapy is the delivery of Telehealth Services, or early intervention services, using distance technology, typically computers, when the therapist or early intervention specialist and child and caregiver are not in the same physical location.
+Telehealth Therapy Services providers include speech-language pathologists, occupational therapists, physical therapists, service coordinators and early intervention specialists.

 Watch an example of a Telehealth Therapy service below.